quantlover/SurgicalSkillsHub/FIREBASE_SETUP.md

 1. Go to Project Settings (gear icon in left sidebar)
 2. Scroll down to "Your apps" section
 3. Click on the web app icon (</>)
-4. Enter "SuturLearn Web" as app name
+4. Enter "SutureLearn Web" as app name
 5. Copy the configuration values:
    - `apiKey`
    - `projectId`